Gentrification of Chicago: Gentrification debate

 Generally, the two views held by researchers on gentrification are that it is a process which either negatively affects local residents and their community or that it is a process that positively affects the local economy and revitalizes a neighborhood.
 Some researchers claim that the negative effect of gentrification is that it leads to displacement of poorer residents by wealthier residents.
 They argue that the increase in property values and rents forces poor residents out of the neighborhood.
-On the other hand, other researchers claim that the revitalization and increased economic growth of a neighborhood outweigh the adverse effects.
+However, other researchers claim that the revitalization and increased economic growth of a neighborhood outweigh the adverse effects.
 Proponents of gentrification also claim that the displacement is actually a sign that people are moving because they freely choose to.
 However, Boyd (2008) and Perez (2002) state in their studies that current residents of the gentrified neighborhood feel threatened by the arrival of residents of races other than their own.

 In 2015 Governing published an article on their website in which they calculated Chicago's gentrification rate at 16.8%.
 The article also counted gentrification happening in 51 tracks within Chicago.
 Another study calculated Chicago's probability of gentrification at 26.2% by taking into account immigration rates into the city.
 Overall, the data suggests that gentrification of Chicago is happening in relatively few neighborhoods.
 Some critics of anti-gentrification propose that gentrification is not major issue for low-income communities because it is a localized process that is rare and typically does not affect displacement rates.
 There is evidence in the research to support these critics claims that gentrification does harm nearby neighborhoods that were not gentrified because they miss out on investment opportunities.

 Hwang and Sampson's (2014) claimed in their study that positive effects of gentrification associated with urban renewal did not come to benefit poorer black minority neighborhoods because it led to more disinvestment.
 Because of the ethnographic trends associated with gentrification, for example one study found that communities that are 90% black are less likely to be gentrified, and these neighborhoods are unable to benefit from urban renewal or investment.
 Those in favor of gentrification view it as a process that can help increase proportion of middle class residents in a neighborhood.